blank0826/Flappy-Bird-Clone/README.md

 # Local Setup
 ## <ins>Pre-requisites</ins>
-Android Studio with support of Java.
+Android Studio with support of Java.<br/>
-You can download Android Studio [here](https://developer.android.com/studio).
+You can download Android Studio [here](https://developer.android.com/studio).<br/>
+To use the features of game in backend, Go to [LibGDX](https://libgdx.com/dev/tools/) then download Setup Tool.

 ## <ins>Execution</ins>
 1. Pull the code and open it on Android Studio.<br />